Hormone cycles and Skin

 Exfoliating during this time is so, so tempting.
 Try holding off here because it really is not time to scratch that itch.
 Note what happens if you stay clear of retinoids.
 Skip the vitamin C.

-Add a little more massage to your routine if you’re feeling slack, but since massage will stimulate cell growth, it’s also okay to give every layer of your skin a minute of rest.
+Add a little more massage to your routine if you’re feeling slack, but since massage will stimulate cell growth.
+It’s also okay to give every layer of your skin a minute of rest.
+Use this time to let your skin release and let it speak.

 This is the “dry” side of your cycle.
 If it feels like you want extra balm, go for it.